Skip to Main Content

 Under Virginia Code § 20-108 the courts have the authority to modify a custody or visitation order when (1) there has been a material change of circumstances that justify a change in custody or parenting time; and (2) it is in the best interest of the children to modify custody or visitation.

 The change in circumstance must be after the date of the last custody and visitation order.
-Some examples of change in circumstances include a parent's remarriage, more flexible work schedule, a parent's move to live closer to the child, one parent struggling from substance abuse addiction, a parent getting incarcerated, etc. Under Virginia Code § 20-108, intentional withholding of visitation by a parent without just cause may constitute a material change of circumstances justifying a change of custody.
+Some examples of change in circumstances include a parent’s remarriage, more flexible work schedule, a parent’s move to live closer to the child, one parent struggling from substance abuse addiction, a parent getting incarcerated, etc. Under Virginia Code § 20-108, intentional withholding of visitation by a parent without just cause may constitute a material change of circumstances justifying a change of custody.
+Any modification to custody orders must serve the child’s well being and ensure their overall welfare.

-If the court finds that there has been material change in circumstances warranting a change in custody, the court will then go through the factors listed in Virginia Code § 20-124.3 to determine whether the change requested is in the child's best interest.
+If the court finds that there has been material change in circumstances warranting a change in custody, the court will then go through the factors listed in Virginia Code § 20-124.3 to determine whether the change requested is in the child’s best interest.
 These are the same factors the court looks at when making the initial custody and visitation determination (see the above paragraph “How Does the Court Determine custody?”).
+Modifications to custody orders often involve complex legal issues, so it is important to seek professional legal guidance.

 Violation of Custody and Visitation Order